Tamirlv/Shuffle-Assignment/README.md

 ## Features
 - **Drag and Drop**: Easily drag scenes from the scene list to the timeline.
 - **Preview Video**: Play individual scenes or the entire timeline.
-- **Responsive Design**: The layout adapts to different screen sizes for optimal usability.

 ## Installation
 To run this application locally, follow these steps: